contentacms/contentajs/.emdaer/docs/why.md

 and optimized starter kit that will solve many of your needs without effort.

 ### Microservices
-If your API needs to aggregate data from other services you **should not** use PHP for that.
-That is because all I/O in PHP is blocking and the performance of these tasks is very poor.
+If your API needs to aggregate data for use on the front-end from other services you **should not** use PHP for that.
+That is because, in practice, all I/O in Drupal is blocking and the performance of these tasks is usually very poor.

 An example of this would be if you are showing weather data from a 3rd party API.
 Another example is if you need to make requests to an analytics tool.